-- Infection, typically a virus or bacteria.
+- Infection, typically a virus or bacteria

-- Systemic, typically decreased tear production due to aging or systemic inflammation such as lupus or rheumatoid arthritis (both can cause chronic dryness and inflammation).
+- Systemic, typically decreased tear production due to aging or systemic inflammation such as lupus or rheumatoid arthritis (both can cause chronic dryness and inflammation)

-Identifying the Cause of Red Eye
+Identifying the cause of red eyes

-In order to understand red eye, your optometrist will try to identify the cause of redness, which involves a very good history.
-Be sure to tell him or her about your medications and environment.
-For example, a farmer who is constantly exposed to wind and dust will likely have a different cause for their redness than a person who works in an office.
+For example, whether you spend a lot of time outdoors or your days inside an office will play a role.
+Someone who is constantly exposed to wind and dust will likely have a different cause for their redness than a person who works in an office.

-- How often are your eyes becoming red?
+- How often are your eyes red?

-- Is it one or both eyes?
+- Is the redness in one or both eyes?

-- Is there any pain or itching with the redness?
+- Is there pain or itching?

 - Does anything seem to make it worse or better?

-Cold compresses can be very helpful for red, swollen eyes.
-Dr. White typically advises a cold washcloth or ice pack to be used as needed but for no longer than 10 minutes at a time.
+Cold compresses can provide relief for red, swollen eyes.
+You can use a cold washcloth or ice pack as needed but for no longer than 10 minutes at a time.